 These brownies are based off of my Chocolate Hazelnut Brownies.
 That recipe calls for chocolate hazelnut spread as the base.
 So super rich and fudgy!
 In my opinion, the best and only way to enjoy a brownie is if it’s fudgy.

 Why make a cake brownie when you can just make a cake instead?
 Brownies are meant to be fudgy, decadent, delicious and irresistible.
-That, my friends, is exactly what these Flourless Chocolate Mint Brownies are.
+If you love mint flavor, try these Gluten Free peppermint brownies.
 And if you want to try a different brownie base instead of this flourless version, try this buttercream and ganache on top of my Fudgy Gluten Free Brownies!
 Enjoy!

 Watch the video below to see how easy it is to make these brownies!
 You can also watch this video on Facebook where you can easily share it.